Miami Valley Trails

 Trail Description: There are close to 90 miles of trails open to mountain bikes around Cave Run Lake and only about 2 hours from Cincinnati - well worth the drive.
 Note: Watch out for horses.
 Sometimes there are more horses than bikers here.
 You will also share some trails with ATV's.

 Versailles State Park - Versailles, IN

-Trail Description - There are 9+ miles of singletrack and fire roads.
+Trail Description: There are 9+ miles of singletrack and fire roads.
 One beginner ride is Turtle Loop (about 2 miles).
 All other trails are intermediate level.
-All trails are shared with hikers and are open year round.
-Night riding is available until 11:00 PM year round.
-More trails will be added with the emphasis on fire roads. *Beginner Friendly*
+All trails are shared with hikers and are open year-round.
+Night riding is available until 11:00 PM year-round. *Beginner Friendly*

 Brown County State Park - Nashville, IN (IMBA Ranked- Top Epic Trail in the Nation)

 Location: 1810 State Road 46 East, Nashville, IN 47448